mapbox/batfish/docs/configuration.md

 This component will mount only once, wrapping Batfish's `Router` component, which in turn wraps your pages.

-### externalStylesheets
+### stylesheets

 `Array<string>` - Optional.

-An array of URLs to external stylesheets that you want to include in your site.
+An array of **URLs, filenames, or globs** pointing to stylesheets that you want to include in your site.

-These stylesheets need to be publicly available at the designated URL so Batfish can download them and work them into the CSS optimizations.
+If an item is a URL, it must start with `http(s)` and must be publicly available, so Batfish can download it and work it into the CSS optimizations.
+If using filenames and globs, provide absolute paths.

+If you need to control the order of your stylesheets, avoid globs.
+Batfish cannot guarantee the order in which files matching your glob will be concatenated.

 ### browserslist